passariello/superDemo/README.md

 ## Welcome

 Hi, this is Dario!.
-This is the demo about beers labels.
-Everything there is inventend just to show how I build everything and I came to share all informations.
+This is the demo about beer labels.
+Everything there is invented just to show how I build everything and I came to share all the information.
 I use these technologies:

-1) Docker for Mongodb as machine on port 27017.
+1) Docker for Mongodb as a machine on port 27017.
 2) Docker api server on node machine port 9000.
 3) Docker Client React on node machine on port 3000
 4) Docker Client Vue on node machine on port 3001